 The system does not store fingerprint images.
 The scanner sees the fingerprint and “samples” points of what it sees.
 Based on the pattern of lines and junctions in the samples, the scanner makes a number and sends the number to the computer; this is an algorithm.
 So the scanner sees fingerprints and uses them to make Reader Numbers.
 What the computer receives is a member card number, not a fingerprint.
 It may be hypothetically possible to make a machine that “reverse engineers” the member card number to re‐create the sample points.
 A schematic representation of patches of a fingerprint will be created, not a full or a detailed fingerprint.

-We will collect consent from parents/guardians of young persons aged 13 years and under before allowing young persons to submit their fingerprint.
+We will collect consent from parents/guardians of young persons under 13 years of age before allowing young persons to submit their fingerprint.

 Who your information may be shared with (internally and externally)